Rihay66/Project-Heaven/README.md

 [] Further Optimizations

 # Documentation
-This project's documentation will be in the works and is expected to be completed by the end of Summer 2024.
+This project's documentation will be in the works and is expected to be completed by the end of Fall 2024.

 # Contribution
-This project has yet to include contributors, though GitHub issues can be made to highlight needed modifications to the engine.
+This project has yet to include contributors, though GitHub issues can be made to highlight needed modifications or fixes to the engine.

 # Licensing
 This Project is under the MIT License.